abhi282002/-Social-Networking-API-with-MongoDB/Readme.md

 ## Introduction

-This is a `SOCIALNETWORKINGAPI` backend project that covers almost the functionalities of post and also combines the follow.
+This is a `SOCIALNETWORKINGAPI` backend project that covers almost the functionalities of post and also combines the follow functionalities.
 Find more about his project in the documentation below.

 ## Important links